She'd heard the word from Theodore Rhodes first.

-But even now, as the approximately seventeen-year-old sat at the end of the table two years later, it was clear to her still that something was indeed wrong.
+But even now, as the approximate seventeen-year-old sat at the end of the table two years later, it was clear to her still that something was indeed wrong.
 For although the girl should have been obvious with her brightly-colored clothing and her friendly demeanor, the people with whom she sat seemed hardly aware of her presence.

 There was an odd quiet that hung over the family of five as they ate their breakfast.
 Mr. Rhodes had buried himself in his newspaper, but felt too unexplainably tense to take in more than the headlines.
 Mrs. Rhodes too felt out of sorts, and found that she'd completely lost her appetite as she frowned over her Danish pastry.
 Even the children, Theodore included, were in no mood for their usual quarrelling, and took the time instead to divide whole-grain letters from marshmallows as they ate in puzzled silence.

 Glitch watched them, her second helping of breakfast gone.
 She smiled.

 "If I didn't know better," she said, "I'd say you were all pouting."
 She collected her dishes in a pile.
 "Well, it won't do you any good, because I'm leaving.
 I've taken advantage of your hospitality long enough.
-Unintentional as it was," she added, glancing down at her empty plate.
+Heh, unintentional as it was," she added quietly.

 No one so much as blinked at the comment.

 "Oh, come on, guys!"
 Glitch continued.
 "You're not usually this quiet, even with me at the table!
-Mr. Rhodes, tell Mrs. Rhodes what a crazy, mixed up world we live in.
-It's your favorite subject."
+Mr. Rhodes, tell Mrs. Rhodes what a crazy, mixed up world we live in—it’s your favorite subject!”

-Mr. Rhodes gave an uneasy grunt, then shook his paper out as if to shake off discomfort.
+Mr. Rhodes gave an uneasy grunt, then shook his paper out as if to shake off his unease.
 He said nothing.

-"And you, Mrs. Rhodes.
+"And how about you, Mrs. Rhodes?
 You're usually so cheerful at breakfast!
 Can't you smile?
 Even a little?"

 But it was no use and Glitch knew it.
-She stood, taking her dishes in her hand and took one final look at the family she'd grown to love so well.
+So she stood, taking one final look at the family she'd grown to love so well.
 "Play nice, kiddies," she said.
-And with that she cleared her bowl and slipped silently through the back door.
+And with that cleared her dishes and slipped silently through the back door.